Dl1447/SLSS/README.md

 - Create and organize courses for each day of the week
 - Set course subjects, ratings, and notes
 - Add special handling for layered subjects (Math and English)
+- Edit course section numbers using an elegant glass-morphism modal interface
+- Courses automatically reorder when section numbers are modified

 ### Student Performance Tracking
 - Identify and record students with poor performance for each course
 - Use quick selection buttons to efficiently manage student lists
-- Document specific reasons for performance issues
+- Document specific reasons for performance issues including the "None" option
+- Access student selection through glass-morphism modal interface

+### Homework Management
+- Track students who haven't submitted assignments
+- Select subjects using the enhanced glass-morphism pop-up interface
+- Subject selection automatically excludes Psychology and Information Technology courses
+- Add custom subjects through a dedicated modal interface

 ### Data Export
 - Generate Excel reports containing all course data